obriencj/python-sibilant/tests/docker/README.md

 ## test-compose.yml

-This will load the cpython3?.test images and execute tests.sh in each.
+This will load CPython images for 3.5, 3.6, and 3.7 to execute tests.sh in each.
 The results of which will be collected in the logs directory.

 # Docker Images